 [P]eople are trying to critique perfumes without knowing what it is to critique a perfume.
 They don’t have the knowledge.
 People don’t know what it means to compromise if you’re creating something for a brand.” and “[…] they try to drop ingredient names, chemical names, just to prove to their readers that they have the know-how.
 But so far, I’ve never been impressed by any critics.
 I read them to see if one day I come across something really different.”
 (Francis Kurkdjian’s interview with Persolaise).

 You have bad habits: you always expect people working in sales to creep in front of bloggers, because we are supposed to be afraid of your noxious comments?
 I’m the owner of Lubin, and I despise the people who criticize other people’s work and publish without even checking the most basic information. (a comment for Birgit’s review of Black Jade by Lubin)

 So, in my opinion, the real dialog or criticism should be left to experts – it doesn’t matter real or self-proclaimed, let them defend their own status.
 We, regular people, will blog about something we loved or hated; will shout out our SOTD, SOTE, SOTA, etc. in 140 characters on twitter or “Like” a nice picture of a perfume bottle on Facebook.
 In the end we, laymen, will sell more niche and indie perfumes then those few chosen ones who are allowed to have an informed opinion and are capable of maintaining a comprehensive discourse in the subject.
 Why?
-Because most buyers are laymen with accounts on twitter to write what perfume their cat just spilled; on Facebook to post the newest “my cat sleeping on my laps” picture; on YouTube to watch the latest Maru video and Pinterest to pin up a bunch of cute kitten pictures.
+Because most buyers are laymen with accounts on Twitter to tweet what perfume their cat has just spilled; on Facebook to post the newest “my cat sleeping on my lap” picture; on YouTube to watch the latest Maru video and Pinterest to pin up a bunch of cute kitten pictures.

 Images: my own